Quant-Insight/Qi_API/README.md

-# API_Starter_Kit
+# Qi API

 This repository includes some examples of how to use Quant-Insight's API.

 It contains three main folders:

-  * 1.Built_In_Functions: contains QI's API functions.
+  * 1.Built_In_Functions: contains Qi's API built-in functions.
-  * 2.Pull_Data: contains useful examples of how to pull the data of QI's database.
+  * 2.Pull_Data: contains useful examples of how to pull the data of Qi's database.
-  * 3.Use_Case_Functions: contains useful examples to use at your work.
+  * 3.Use_Cases: contains useful examples to use at your work.

 ## What do you need to start using the API?